Lily Friis

 The One’s Who Hold – Charcoal on paper

-Vases have a unique role in displaying cut flowers, their shape and size determines how the flowers will sit.
-Without a vessel cut flowers would have no way to be displayed, much like how a canvas or piece of paper holds the artwork created.
+Vases have a unique role in displaying cut flowers, their shape and size determines how the flowers will sit and in doing so control the arrangement and display of the flowers.
+Without this vessel cut flowers would have no way to be displayed and enjoyed, much like the way a canvas or piece of paper acts as a vessel and ‘holds’ artwork created.

 Step 1 of 2